IJsselstein, Thursday, 27 April 2017 23:01:51

 Follow the following do's and dont's.

 Crooks can be very creative in thinking out con-schemes.
 Be very critical of every odd story and money making scheme.
 A very common trick is too tell you that somebody has just snatched your wallet, hoping that in your response you will give away the place you hide it.
+The old wisdom is: if it is too good to be true, it probably isn't true.

 However, don't let these precautions spoil your frame of mind, just be alert when needed, and enjoy your stay.